How can we start a creative conversation about solving big problems?

 At the peak of the coronavirus epidemic in Belgium in April 2020, things looked bleak.
 We wanted to be proactive with solutions that could help people get back to some semblance of normalcy in a way that injected hope across our hard-hit cities.
 So we developed Corona Container, a low-cost open source concept to use urban public spaces to test 300,000 people in 20 days or less.
 We used our home city of Antwerp as an example.
 The idea was picked up in Belgian and Spanish media which helped us build a coalition of people in Belgium who wanted to help us make it happen.
 In the end, we just didn’t have enough tests to get it off the ground.

-On the bright side, we helped contribute to a vibrant conversation on the possibilities for mass testing and worked hard to start one-on-one conversations behind the scenes with policymakers, test manufacturer and logistics providers.
+On the bright side, we helped contribute to a vibrant conversation on the possibilities for mass testing and worked hard to start one-on-one conversations behind the scenes with policymakers, test manufacturers and logistics providers.
 Fast forward to August 2020 and Antwerp is now the home of Belgium’s first mass drive-in testing operation which can test up to 4,000 people per day.
 The Belgian minister in charge of testing Philippe De Backer has also announced that mass testing operations across Belgium will be in place before the fall season kicks off.

 Was our solution THE solution?
 No, but we did help show people what was possible and we’re mighty proud of that.